tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ## Big data space on HPCC

-All larger data sets of the coure projects will be organized in a big data space under `/bigdata/gen242/<user_name>`.
+All larger data sets of the course projects will be organized in a big data space under `/bigdata/gen242/<user_name>`.
 Within this space, each student will work in a subdirectory named after their project:

 + `/bigdata/gen242/<user_name>/<github_user_name>_project`